 Uncut Gems is her feature film debut, but she already knows Hollywood is her future.
 She’s written and directed a short film, Fantasy Girls, about child sex trafficking and kidnappings in Reno, and has several more scripts stashed away.
 And though New York is in her blood, she’s ready for a new challenge.
-Ahead of Uncut Gems’ December 13 release, Refinery29 talked to Fox in a suite at New York’s Whitby Hotel about the unconventional film.
+Ahead of Uncut Gems’ Netflix release on January 31st, Refinery29 talked to Fox in a suite at New York’s Whitby Hotel about the unconventional film.

 Refinery29: Did the character of Julia change at all throughout the different drafts of the scripts?

 Julia Fox: “I think that [her] relationship [with Howard] was a little more toxic — she was a little seedier.
 And as she evolved through the different scripts, [Josh and Benny Safdie] made her more dignified.
 They didn’t want to paint her as the cliched mistress, bad girl.
 In the end, you see that Julia is actually very level-headed and strong.
 She’s in-control, determined, empowered, and powerful.
 She’s all these things that at first, when the movie starts, you don’t realise.”